 This project is supported in part by the Emily Hall Tremaine Foundation and the National Endowment for the Arts.

 Executive Director, Bravo Greater Des Moines

-Sally Dix is the Executive Director for Bravo Greater Des Moines, a nonprofit organization that leverages community resources to maximize impact of arts, culture and heritage to advance regional priorities.
-Bravo’s revenue comes primarily from 17 local government partners who contribute a portion of their hotel/motel tax.
-Bravo then strategically invests those through grants and leadership initiatives to elevate and enrich a vibrant Greater Des Moines.
+Sally Dix is the Executive Director for Bravo Greater Des Moines, a nonprofit organization in central Iowa that leverages community resources from 17 local partner governments to maximize the impact of arts, culture and heritage on advancing regional priorities.
+Bravo is primarily funded through hotel-motel taxes and has invested more than $50 million to support the cultural sector since 2006.

 Dix has an undergraduate degree from Northwestern University and a master’s degree from Johns Hopkins, both in Environmental Science and Policy.
-She also received her MBA from the University of Iowa.
+She also earned her MBA from the University of Iowa.

 Facebook Page: @BravoGreaterDesMoines

 Founder & CEO, HomeDitty, LLC